-The Gearbox Case must full enclose RV-CASSETTE and must be within RV-TAIL-CARRIER.
-There must be no suspension components inside RV-CASSETTE.
+The Gearbox Case must fully enclose RV-CASSETTE.
+There must be no suspension components inside RV-CASSETTE in any condition.

 9.7 Gear ratios

 - 9.7.1 The number of forward gear ratios must be 8.
 Continuously variable transmission systems are not permitted. - 9.7.2 Each Competitor must nominate the forward gear ratios (calculated from engine crankshaft to drive shafts) to be employed within their gearbox.
 These nominations must be declared to the FIA technical delegate at or before the first Event of the Championship.